-The sources of these episodes were oral traditions, sometimes combined with separate lays or Julur (mnemonic verses).
-Some poems of this sort are preserved; the existence of others can be inferred from a number of sources.
-Thus, we have in Snorra Edda the Grottasongr, which treats part of the story of Fróði.
-The prologue to the lay in the Edda is evidently derived from Skjoldunga saga, but there is no reason to suppose that Grottas ongr itself was a part of the saga, even if the author knew and used the lay and the traditions accompanying it.22
+The sources of these episodes were oral traditions, separate lays combined with sometimes Some poems this of (mnemonic verses). preserved; the existence of others can be inferred from a number of sources.
+Thus, we have in Snorra Edda the Grottasongr, which treats part of the story of Fródi.
+The prologue to the lay in the Edda is evidently derived from Skjoldunga saga, but there is no reason to suppose that Grottas ongr itself was a part of the saga, even if the author knew and used the lay and the traditions accompanying it.22 has been used both by Saxo and the author of Skjǫldunga saga, as can be seen in the preserved fragment, Sögubrot af fornkonungum.
+Finally, we can mention the rather late lay, Krákumál, which may have been one of Skjǫldunga saga's sources for the story of Ragnarr loðbrók.

 A part of the story of Hrólfr kraki was treated in the old lay of Bjarkamál, preserved only in Saxo's Latin hexameters and in some small fragments in Icelandic sources.
-About the battle of Brávellir there existed a fula, a metrical list of the participating warriors, which 22 Cf. Bibl.
+About the battle of Brávellir there existed a pula, a metrical list of the participating warriors, which

+&lt;sup>22 Cf. Bibl.
 Arnam.
-XII, 110-11. has been used both by Saxo and the author of Skjoldunga saga, as can be seen in the preserved fragment, Sögubrot af fornkonungum.23 Finally, we can mention the rather late lay, Krákumál, which may have been one of Skjoldunga saga's sources for the story of Ragnarr loðbrók.
+XII, 110-11.

 Now, what I have said does not mean that Skjoldunga saga did not use other sources than the lays I mentioned.
 The author of the saga undoubtedly knew numerous traditions and possibly also lays or verses that have since disappeared without leaving any trace.
 It is quite certain that many and different traditions of the Danish kings were widespread in Iceland in the twelfth century.
 Some of these traditions may originally have belonged to different cycles, because we often see that the Icelandic sources combine stories which in older traditions, especially in Old English poetry, are told about quite different persons and events.
 Similarly Saxo, in many of the accounts which he most probably got from Icelandic sources, often has a version that differs considerably from the Icelandic tales.
-Finally, some later Icelandic sources disagree with Skjoldunga saga in many respects.
-In some instances it can be proved, by comparison with Old English poetry, that the later Icelandic sources have preserved old traditions in a more original form than Skjoldunga saga.
+Finally, some later Icelandic sources disagree with Skjǫldunga saga in many respects. instances it can be proved, by comparison with Old English poetry, that the later Icelandic sources have preserved old traditions in a more original form than Skjoldunga saga.
 The opposite is of course often the case, that Skjoldunga saga has the more original version or has preserved traditions that are forgotten or altered in later sources.

-This is especially clear when we compare Skjoldunga saga with the story of Hrólfr kraki.
-The preserved Hrólfs saga is not, as I have already said, derived from Skjoldunga saga, but has, at least in part, used parallel sources, at any rate Bjarkamál.
+This is especially clear when we compare Skjǫldunga saga with the story of Hrólfr kraki.
+The preserved Hrólfs saga is not, as I have already said, derived from Skjǫldunga saga, but has, at least in part, used parallel sources, at any rate Bjarkamál.
 On account of its linguistic and stylistic form, the preserved version of

-23 Cf. Bjarni Guðnason, 'Um Brávallaþulu', in Skírnir CXXXII (1958), 82-128, and literature cited there.
+&lt;sup>23 Cf. Bjarni Guðnason, 'Um Brávallaþulu', in Skírnir CXXXII (1958), 82-128, and literature cited there.
 In this paper the author tries to show that the pula is of Icelandic origin, and probably from the twelfth century.